return to homepage

 One-hole punch if available

-*The type of box used for FedEx or Priority Mail packages is ideal; the "gift box" from most department stores is not strong enough.
+*The type of box used for FedEx or Priority Mail packages works well; the "gift box" from most department stores is not strong enough.

 Since you probably do not have a lab balance at home, you are going to make a substitute.
 It will not work in exactly the same way as a lab balance, but it will do what is needed for this experiment.
 This device utilizes the stretching characteristics of your rubber band.
 The more mass you hang from the rubber band, the more it stretches.
 The rubber band needs to stretch ablest 10 centimeters when the package of popping corn is suspended or else the changes in length will be too small to give meaning ful changes.
 We will use the nickels, pennies and Al foil pieces to find the amounts of mass to associate with particular stretch distances.